ChrisAikman/SGProject/README.md

 This is just one discussion thread.
 It could use a parent layer that displays all of the discussion threads within a topic, and a parent layer above that that displays all of the topics on the site.
 In addition, it would be beneficial to include additional information, such as related discussions, within each discussion to allow for a more immersive experience for the user.

 ## What I've Learned
 I learned so much during this project!
 The biggest thing is that I learned (or relearned) how to use all of the tools and modules that I utilized in this project.
 I relearned how to setup and build a React app, and learned some new conventions for it.
-I learned how to configure Webpack and used common modules within it, such as the React Updates module, and the Less CSS Preprocessor module.
+I learned how to configure Webpack and use common modules within it, such as the React Updates module, and the Less CSS Preprocessor module.
 I also finally learned how to do JavaScript testing!

 Although I learned so much, the biggest thing to me is to ***keep learning***.
 I have no doubts that are much more elegant and optimal ways to do everything I've done within this project.
 I hope to redo this project several months down the road to see how much I have improved.
 I look forward to any critiques or feedback so that I can keep improving my knowledge and optimizing my workflow.